AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingAnomalyDetectionModel.md

 local DataPredict = require(DataPredict)

--- Number of clusters are highly dependent on how may playstyles you have.
+-- Number of clusters are highly dependent on how many playstyles you have.
 However, we recommend with 1 cluster as a starting point.

 local AnomalyPredictionModel = DataPredict.Models.ExpectationMaximization.new({numberOfClusters = 1})